-As earlier discussed, developing and maintaining a macroeconometric model, even a mediumsized one, would require a substantial amount of resources and capital, both financial and human.
-In view of the constraints, we start with a small model of the Philippine economy consisting of 5 blocks containing 10 behavioral equations, 5 identities, and 23 variables, 16 of which are endogenous variables.
-It covers the basic parts of the economy-namely, private demand, international trade, employment, prices, and in rudimentary form, financial and monetary sectors.
+As discussed earlier, developing and maintaining a macroeconometric model, even a medium-sized one, would require substantial resources and capital, both financial and human.
+Given the constraints, the authors start with a small model of the Philippine economy consisting of 5 blocks with 10 behavioral equations, 5 identities, and 23 variables, 16 of which are endogenous variables.
+It covers the basic parts of the economy: private demand, international trade, employment, prices, and in rudimentary form, financial and monetary sectors (the latter consisting mainly of the monetary policy rate, 2 benchmark market interest rates, and the nominal and real effective exchange rates).

-As in some macroeconometric models of comparative size in contemporary literature (e.g., Kasimati and Dawson, 2009; Hammersland and Traee, 2014), our model focuses initially on the demand side.
+As in some macroeconometric models of comparative size in contemporary literature (e.g., Kasimati and Dawson 2009; Hammersland and Traee 2014), the model developed in this study focuses initially on the demand side.
 However, it is meant to be a building block for a larger system down the road, as more sectors and linkages deemed important for policy analysis-and variables that policymakers typically monitor given their known influence on economic activity-are incorporated and developed.
-It is geared mainly towards policy analysis, though it aims for some degree of forecasting power.
+It is geared mainly toward policy analysis, though it aims for some degree of forecasting power.